google/kf/dashboards/README.md

 ### Script

-The [create-dashboard.py](create-dashboard.py) script is a python script that will use the [dashboard-template.json](dashboard-template.json) file to create a template.
+The [create-dashboard.py](create-dashboard.py) script is a Python script that will use the [dashboard-template.json](dashboard-template.json) file to create a template.
 It uses the currently targeted GCP project (e.g., `gcloud config get-value project`).